woocommerce/woocommerce/tests/README.md

 ## Automated Tests

-Tests are automatically run with [Travis-CI](https://travis-ci.org/woocommerce/woocommerce) for each commit and pull request.
+Tests are automatically run with GitHub Actions for each commit and pull request.

 ## Code Coverage